Vectorredz/cs32-mp1/DETAILS.md

 if the `size == 0` or `SkipList` is `empty` then it would immediately return `false` since we cannot pop an empty list.

 Before removing a `SkipNode` from the `SkipList`, the operation checks first and updates necessary variables including `size`.\
-Since, removing an element decreases the size of the list it also calls the `_capHeight` function to dynamically resize.
+Since, removing an element decreases the size of the list it also calls the `_cap_height` function to dynamically resize.

-After all the necessary updates, we will now call `_demoteLevel` to check whether we can prune the level or not.
+After all the necessary updates, we will now call `_demote_level` to check whether we can prune the level or not.

-Finally, we update the `cachedRightWidth` for the rightmost node and return `true` if we successfully popped an element.
+Finally, we update the `cached_right_width` for the rightmost node and return `true` if we successfully popped an element.

 #### Main: `push_left(list, v)`